What is IBAN Number? Full Form, Meaning, Example

-IBAN Full Form and Meaning: What is an IBAN number?
+What is IBAN number?

 IBAN full form is International Bank Account Number.
 It establishes a standardised numbering system to identify overseas bank accounts.
-Unlike a SWIFT code, which identifies a bank, the IBAN specifically points to an individual bank account.
-Initially adopted in European countries, IBAN numbers are primarily used for international transfers.
-However, in countries like Austria, Belarus, and Belgium, the IBAN format is mandatory for both international wire transfers and domestic transfers.
+Unlike a SWIFT code, which identifies a bank, the IBAN number specifically points to an individual bank account.

-It's important to understand that an IBAN doesn’t replace your regular bank account number.
+It's important to understand that an IBAN number doesn’t replace your regular bank account number.
 Instead, it adds extra account details that make cross-border transactions smoother and more accurate.

 Up next, we’ll explore IBAN examples and break down its key components.

-An IBAN can have up to 34 alphanumeric characters in a specific format.
+An IBAN number can have up to 34 alphanumeric characters in a specific format.
 The number of characters depends on the key fields covered in the IBAN number which include:

 Country Code: A two-letter ISO code that represents the country where the account is held.